 In addition to the above specified sites, credit courses are also offered on a requested basis at other off-campus locations.
-Please reference the Timetable of Classes.
+Please reference the Walters State website at www.ws.edu.

 The office of Distance Education also offers other learning opportunities for students who may not wish to travel to the main campus for all classes.
 Three types of distance learning opportunities, video conference, video stream, and web-based courses are currently offered.
 Video conferencing courses follow traditional class meeting schedules, while providing students the opportunity to attend class sessions at one of three satellite centers (Greeneville, Sevierville, and New Tazewell) or at the main campus.
 The instructor can deliver instruction from any of the four sites to students at all locations.
 Students at the distance locations can see and interact with the instructor and students at other sites via closed circuit television technology.
 A variety of courses using this format are offered at the four sites listed above.
-Additionally, selected nursing courses are transmitted from the Morristown campus to the Gray site of Northeast State Technical Community College.
 Video conferencing courses are good choices for students who may be unable to travel to the main campus for a particular course.